Xiagang: Start of Reform

+Unfolding of layoffs

 Backed by the government's popular rhetoric and its retreat from staffing decisions, employers began mass layoffs, insisting they were necessary to boost productivity.

-As a result, public perception of Xiagang changed—from something driven by government policy to a consequence of market pressures that left employers with little choice.
+As a result, public perception of Xiagang changed from something driven by government policy to a consequence of market pressures that left employers with little choice.
 From 1993, millions of employees were subsequently laid off each year.
-Between the mid-1990s to early 2000s, the height of the Xiagang era, the total number of layoffs ranged from 27 to 35 million.
+Between the height of the Xiagang in mid-1990s to early 2000s, the total number of layoffs ranged from 27 to 35 million.
 By 1998, 67.84% of SOE employees were retrenched; by 1999, 13.2% of the urban labour force had been fired.
 The layoffs, combined with unemployment numbers, resulted in the urban unemployment rate reaching an average of 10.9% between 2002 and 2009, more than double official state reports.

+Deceptive and coercive measures were deployed by many enterprises in order to carry out layoffs, such as China National Petroleum Corporation (CNPC) and Sinopec, which had laid off approximately 700,000 workers.
+On the other hand, there were also enterprises like the Daqing Oilfield that ruled out layoffs due to strong reprisals from the workers.
+After many workers lost their jobs, their former enterprises were sold off at low prices to the factory directors and party secretaries of the enterprises thereof, and workers had to continue working for the new managers for wages far lower than they had before.
 Not all SOE workers were at high risk of retrenchment.
 Men, the higher educated, CCP members and those in higher-skill jobs were less likely to be fired.
 Conversely, women and individuals in poor health faced greater risk of layoffs.

-It is important to differentiate between Xiagang layoffs and unemployment (shiye, 失业).
+It is important to differentiate between Xiagang layoffs and unemployment (失业).
 While the latter denotes unemployed people entitled to government support, the former refers only to the urban SOE workers who became unemployed or semi-unemployed in the 1990s who received minimal benefits: one-third from the state and two-thirds from their previous employers.
 This differentiation served various purposes.
 It lessened the burden on the welfare system and government purse, softened the connotations and impact of layoffs, concealed the real unemployment numbers, and divided the working class, preventing unified action between the unemployed.